art-institute-of-chicago/artic.edu/docs/apiModels.md

 // All metadata
 $results->getMetadata();
 ```

-`getSearch` function prototype is:
+The `getSearch()` function prototype is:

 ```php
 public function getSearch($perPage = null, $columns = [], $pageName = 'page', $page = null)
 ```

 ## Raw Elasticsearch query and Scopes

-AIC offers a `query` parameter on which you can pass raw ES parameters to perform a search.
+Our APIO offers a `query` parameter with which you can pass raw Elasticsearch parameters to perform a search.

 For example, let's search for the upcoming exhibitions for the next 2 weeks:

 ```php
 $params = [
   'bool' => [
     'must' => [